iv-m/iv-m.github.io/contents/articles/python-x-percent-one/index.md

 So, contrary to my C-fostered intuition, the dividend does not have to be integer.
-The modulo operator for `x % y` in this case returns such number that `x = r * y + (x % y)` for the largest possible *integer* `r` (well, for negative numbers it's a bit more complicated, but the idea is the same).
+The modulo operator for `x % y` in this case returns such number that `x = r * y + (x % y)` for the largest possible *integer* `r` (well, for the negative numbers it's a bit more complicated, but the idea is the same).

 This means that when you take modulo by `1` what you get is... right, the *fractional part* of `x`.
-And in much more concise way then usual `math.modf`.
+And in a much more concise way then usual `math.modf`.

 ## The Examples